microsoft/private-benchmarking/README.md

 # Private Benchmarking of Machine Learning Models

 ## Project Status
-*Warning*: This is an academic proof-of-concept prototype and has not received careful code review.
+**Warning**: This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.

 points
 - [x] Need to change the null and blank default values to false in the models of file uploads (file:models.py)
 - [x] ssl certificate security for the website (file:settings.py)
-- [x] implement Trust level 1,2,3,4 and 5(done)
+- [x] implement Trust level 1,2,3,4 and 5
 - [x] Testing
 - [x] Documentation
 - [x] CI/CD workflows for github actions